laurmaedje/Daydream/README.md

 # Daydream

-This is a little Test of the **A*** pathfinding algorithm implemented in C# with Unity Engine.
+This is a simple implementation of the **A*** pathfinding algorithm implemented in C# with Unity Engine.
 You control a little yellow robot.

 ![Screenshot](https://github.com/laurmaedje/Daydream/blob/master/screenshot.png)

-There is no deeper meaning in this.
-It's just fun.
+The algorithm was built based on this [Pathfinding](https://github.com/SebLague/Pathfinding) tutorial.